6thquake/react-material/docs/src/pages/guides/typescript/typescript.md

 When adding custom properties to the `Theme`, you may continue to use it in a strongly typed way by exploiting [Typescript's module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).

-The following example adds an `appDrawer` property that is merged into the one exported by `material-ui`:
+The following example adds an `appDrawer` property that is merged into the one exported by `react-material`:

 ```js
 import { Theme } from '@6thquake/react-material/styles/createMuiTheme';